Dump Load

 In a battery less grid connected or grid-tied system, the load is the utility grid so is always connected.
 But for a battery-based solar system charge controllers are required to regulate the charging of the storage batteries.
 When a photovoltaic panel or array is disconnected from a battery bank or load, it just sits there in the sun not generating power.
 However, for wind or micro-hydro turbines their rotational speed may increase to the point that they self-destruct or create overvoltage conditions.

 Dump or diversion loads can prevent a wind or hydro generator from spinning too fast once the batteries are fully charged due to the charge controller disconnecting the electrical generator from the attached load.
 Dump or diversion load control by the charge controller always keeps the generating turbine electrically loaded, which in turn controls the turbine’s rotational speed.
+However, while dump and diversion loads do consume excess electrical power, they don’t directly provide mechanical braking to control a turbines overspeed.

 To learn more about how Dump Loads are used with wind turbine generators or ever wondered how wind turbines work and why they look like they do.
 Or are you interested in adding wind power to your existing off-grid electric system.
 Or maybe you just want to explore the advantages and disadvantages of wind energy and wind power and how you could use it to power your home, then Click Here to get your copy of one of the top “Hands-On Guide to Harnessing Wind Power” direct from Amazon today.